sashlinreddy/dyn-fed/README.md

 ## Features

 * Parameter quantization
-* Fault tolerant training - master keeps track of workers most representative data samples.
-If the worker goes down, the master redistributes those points to the workers that continue to do work
+* Fault tolerant training - server keeps track of clients most representative data samples.
+If the worker goes down, the server redistributes those points to the clients that continue to do work
 * Periodic communication - Workers only communicate parameters based on a selected interval

 ## Development